Good planning and learning about Schluter Ditra Underlayment lead to a successful floor.

 Tiling the Floor

 Porcelain is usually a more rugged tile in how it is cured.
 This will differ in the different types, quality and prices.
-After working with porcelain, I would not go to ceramic unless it was truly a budget issue.
+After working with porcelain, I would not go to ceramic for floors.

 You need to write out a tile schedule before starting to mix any thinset.
 I went through this a number of times and checked my numbers thoroughly.
 The Tile your world book is great for breaking this down for the novice and also explains the why you need to do this part.